v4rakh/ts3web/README.md

 # README

-**ts3web** is a web interface for any TeamSpeak 3 Server used with serverQuery login.
+ts3web is a web interface for one TeamSpeak 3 Server.
+It's using serverquery to login.
 Sources can be viewed [here](https://git.myservermanager.com/alexander.schaeferdiek/ts3web).

 This web interface aims to be as simple as possible.
 The minimalistic approach is intentional.

 Feel free to submit pull requests if you like to help.
+More information are here: [https://hub.docker.com/r/varakh/ts3web](https://hub.docker.com/r/varakh/ts3web)

 Features which are currently **not supported**: